 Intermediate to advanced knowledge level regarding supervision.
-Competency attained for knowledge required in all but non-routine supervisory cases; would successfully utilize consultation in such cases.
-Rating descriptive of advanced competence in knowledge base of supervision.
+Competency attained at level required in all but quite complex supervisory cases; would successfully utilize consultation in such cases.
+Rating descriptive of more advanced competence in knowledge and delivery of supervision.

 I (3) Intermediate: